Genealogical Population-Based Training for Hyperparameter Optimization: Genealogical Population-Based Training

+We implemented GPBT in a modular way such that any non-adaptive HPO algorithms such as RandomSearch, BO-TPE, BO-GP or CMA-ES can be used as the internal search algorithm $\cal S$.
 As explored in the experimental section, GPBT's only critical external parameter is the choice of the search algorithm $\cal S$.
-The influence of some parameters such as $c$ (the ratio between the number of children per parent and the number of parents) is negligible (See Appendix B.1) and can be dynamically optimized (See Appendix B.2).
-The choice of $T_g$ mostly depends on the number of iterations needed by $\cal T$ to get reliable results. $t_{\max}$ and $n$ reflect the computational budget allowed.
-Our algorithm can run in parallel up to $\sqrt{c\cdot n}$ instances of the search algorithm $\cal S$ (the number of parents).
-If $\cal S$ is itself parallelizable, all $n$ agents can be trained in parallel, allowing a single run optimization with execution time $\mathcal{O}(t_{\max} \cdot t(\mathcal T)) = \mathcal{O}(t_{\max} \cdot T_g \cdot t(\text{epoch}))$ , where $t(\mathcal T)$ represents the time complexity of $\mathcal T$, which is $T_g \cdot t(\text{epoch})$, and $t(\text{epoch})$ is the time complexity of one learning iteration (epoch).
-A small study of the case where the training is distributed and network communications become a bottleneck is presented in Appendix E.
+The influence of some parameters such as $c$ is negligible and can be dynamically optimized (see Appendix).
+The choice of $T_g$ mostly depends on the number of iterations needed by $\cal T$ to get reliable results, which is very important for doing a reliable selection of the best parents.
+The parameters $t_{\max}$ and $n$ reflect the computational budget that one wants to allocate.
+Our algorithm can run in parallel up to $\sqrt{n/c}$ instances of the search algorithm $\cal S$ (the number of parents).
+If $\cal S$ is itself parallelizable, all $n$ models can be trained in parallel, allowing a single run optimization with execution time $\mathcal{O}(t_{\max} \cdot t(\mathcal T)) = \mathcal{O}(t_{\max} \cdot T_g \cdot t(\text{epoch}))$, where $t(\mathcal T)$ represents the time complexity of $\mathcal T$, which is $T_g \cdot t(\text{epoch})$, and $t(\text{epoch})$ is the time complexity of one learning iteration (epoch).

-\textbf{Early Stopping:} In appendix A, we explain that our approach can benefit from three different levels of early stopping: \begin{enumerate} \item At the generation step level, once performance converges after several generation steps. \item At the generation level, by stopping the generation of new children in a generation step as soon as several children already performed sufficiently good. \item At the training level, by early-stopping the training of a child if it is not likely it will perform better than other children.
-More precisely, every time a child is trained through $\cal T$, it is early-evaluated after one learning iteration, and stopped if its performances are worse than the median of other children already early-evaluated \footnote{This does not affect parallel/distributed training as a simple lock on the early evaluations can be used.}. \end{enumerate} In this paper, we only implemented the third level of early stopping (finest-grained).
-In Appendix A, we prove that this early stopping strategy causes an almost 2-fold acceleration lower bound.
-In the experimental section, we empirically observe a 2-3 fold acceleration at small performance cost.
+\textbf{Early Stopping:} In the Appendix, we describe three complementary levels of early stopping.
+We implemented the finest-grained one of the three which consists of early-stopping the training of a child if it is not likely that it will perform better than other children.
+More precisely, every time a child is trained through $\cal T$, it is early-evaluated after one epoch, and stopped if its performances are worse than the median of other children already early-evaluated \footnote{This does not affect parallel/distributed training as a simple lock on the early evaluations can be used.}.\\ In the Appendix, we prove that this early stopping strategy causes an almost 2-fold acceleration lower bound.
+In the experimental section, we empirically observe a 2-3 fold acceleration for HPs tuning of computer vision tasks at a small performance cost.